Minep/lunaix-os/lunaix-os/scripts/build-tools/README.lconfig.md

 Multiple `LConfig`s may be defined across different sub-directory in large scale project for better maintainability

-LunaConfig allow you to import content of other LBuild using python's relative import
+LunaConfig allow you to import content of other LConfig using python's relative import
 feature:

 ```py